datalogics/pdf-java-toolkit-samples/README.md

 It will ask if you want to update the product configuration.
 Click **Yes**.

-The samples were developed and tested using [Mars](https://eclipse.org/mars/)
+The samples were developed and tested using [Mars 4.5.0](https://eclipse.org/mars/)

 ## Contributing